firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 This specifies the basic target design that will be built.
 Unless you are defining a custom system, this should either be ``FireSim``, for systems with a NIC, or ``FireSimNoNIC``, for systems without a NIC.
+These are defined in ``firesim/sim/src/main/scala/Targets.scala``.

 ``TARGET_CONFIG``
 """""""""""""""""""

 This specifies the hardware configuration of the target being simulation.
 Some examples include ``FireSimRocketChipConfig`` and ``FireSimRocketChipQuadCoreConfig``.
+These are defined in ``firesim/sim/src/main/scala/TargetConfigs.scala``.

 ``PLATFORM_CONFIG``